appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-k8s.md

 In the old Kubernetes stack, MongoDB was deployed as a separate resource in the cluster.
 However, in the new Helm chart, MongoDB is an internal service and is configured as a ReplicaSet.
 To ensure that the Helm chart runs with internal Redis and MongoDB services, you need to make some changes to the `values.yaml` file.
 Follow the steps below to configure internal Redis and MongoDB services.

-1. Change the host in the `APPSMITH_MONGODB_URI` parameter from `mongo-service` to `localhost`:
+1. Change the host in the APPSMITH_MONGODB_URI parameter from mongo-service to localhost.
+Remove query parameters in the URI if they exist.

   ```bash new
     APPSMITH_MONGODB_URI: "mongodb://root:root@localhost/appsmith"
   ```

-  2. Remove query parameter in the URI if they exist.
-  3. Add parameters for `MongoDB` credentials.
+2. Add parameters for `MongoDB` credentials.
       1. Add `APPSMITH_MONGODB_USER` that stores the username
       2. Add `APPSMITH_MONGODB_PASSWORD` that stores the password
-  4. Change the host in the `APPSMITH_REDIS_URL` parameter from `redis-service` to `localhost`.
+3. Change the host in the `APPSMITH_REDIS_URL` parameter from `redis-service` to `localhost`.

   ```bash new
     APPSMITH_REDIS_URL: "redis://127.0.0.1:6379"
   ```
-  5. Verify the configuration for `applicationConfig` section as below:
+4. Verify the configuration for `applicationConfig` section as below:

 ```yaml
       applicationConfig: